 Updated Antibiotic Prophylaxis Guidelines Prior to Dental Treatment

-In 2007 the American Heart Association’s (AHA) established its latest guidelines for antibiotic prophylaxis prior to dental procedures to prevent infective endocarditis.
-The guidelines were changed as a growing body of scientific evidence has shown that the risks of taking preventive antibiotics outweigh the benefits for most patients.
-These risks include adverse reactions to antibiotics ranging from mild to potentially severe and the development of drug-resistant bacteria.
+The Canadian Dental Association supports the American Heart Association’s (AHA) 2007 guidelines for antibiotic prophylaxis prior to dental procedures to prevent infective endocarditis.
+The guidelines are based on a growing body of scientific evidence that shows the risks of taking preventive antibiotics outweigh the benefits for most patients.
+The risks include adverse reactions to antibiotics that range from mild to potentially severe and the development of drug-resistant bacteria.

 The AHA guidelines emphasize the importance of achieving and maintaining excellent oral health and practising daily oral hygiene.
 For most patients, taking preventive antibiotics before a dental visit is not indicated.
 The guidelines state that prophylactic antibiotics, which were routinely administered to certain patients in the past, are no longer needed for patients with:

-Only patients at greatest risk of developing infective endocarditis, an infection of the heart’s inner lining or the heart valves should receive short term preventive antibiotics before common, routine dental procedures.
+Only those at greatest risk of developing infective endocarditis, an infection of the heart’s inner lining or the heart valves should receive short term preventive antibiotics before common, routine dental and medical procedures.

 People who should take antibiotics include those with: